karashiiro/velcro/README.md

 # velcro
 Archive Velcro JSON Lines data to SQLite.
-Designed to be used with [xivsniff](https://github.com/velcro-xiv/xivsniff).
-Velcro prints all data it receives to standard output, so additional programs can be chained in front of it.
+Designed to be used with [`xivsniff`](https://github.com/velcro-xiv/xivsniff). `velcro` prints all data it receives to standard output, so additional programs can be chained in front of it.

 ## Usage